Skip to main content

 • seizures (fits)

-• coping with a loss of career or social status
+• trying to cope with a loss of career or social status

 • social isolation, loneliness and boredom